tmcgann/til/node/list-directories.md

-To get all the directires for a glob pattern of files:
+To get a list of all the directires for a glob pattern of files:

 ```js
 const glob = require('glob');